-The School of Communications prepares students to think, write and produce meaningful content in a digital and global age.
-Students choose among four majors:
+The School of Communications prepares students to think, write and produce meaningful content in a digital global age.
+Students choose among four majors.
+Consult the aphabetical list of majors for specific course requirments in each major.

-- Journalism (print, online and broadcast news) - Strategic Communications (public relations and advertising) - Media Arts and Entertainment (broadcast, cinema and new media) - Communication Science (role of media and communication in society)
+- Journalism (print, online and broadcast news) - Strategic Communications (public relations and advertising)

+- Media Arts and Entertainment (broadcast, cinema and new media) - Communication Science (role of media and communication in society)